 AUGUST IS LIKE THE SUNDAY OF SUMMER

-When I managed agnes b. on Marylebone High Street I loved merchandising the store.
+When I managed the agnes b. stores on Marylebone High Street, Fulham Road and on the Oxford high street, I loved visual merchandising.
 Creating window displays that made people stop in their tracks was a great feeling.

 When it comes to home displays there are no rules.
-Your home is the place to express yourself, and if something makes you happy then I say go for it!
-Here are my 5 home display tips, for anyone who fancies a little insight.
+Your home is the place to express yourself and if something makes you happy then I say go for it!
+So today I am sharing my five home display tips.

-1. Firstly, remove everything from the surface you are going to style and give it a dust down.
+1. Firstly, remove everything from the surface you’re going to style and give it a dust down.

 2. Decide on the focus or theme.
-Do you have a colour in mind, or a particular object you’d like to show off?
+Do you have a colour in mind?
+Or an object you’d like to show off?
 Maybe you’ve been inspired by something in a magazine.
 Or perhaps you simply fancy a change.
-Whatever your motivation it is good to have a starting point.
+Whatever your motivation, it’s good to have a starting point.

 3. Begin arranging your things and don’t forget to take objects from all over your home.
-Think about seasonal items, for example fir cones or garden flowers.
-I like to include a postcard, small picture or something vintage because they add character.
+Think about seasonal items, for example, fir cones or garden flowers.
 Remember you can move everything as often as you wish, just try different arrangements and have fun.

 4. If things aren’t working perhaps group them in threes, especially objects of different heights.
-And use things of the same colour or texture.
-On my shelf I’ve included terracotta, concrete, ceramic glaze and wood, which are linked by splashes of greenery.
-Plants and flowers always soften and unite a display.
+And try to use things of the same colour or texture.
+On my shelf, I’ve included terracotta, concrete, ceramic glaze and wood, which are linked by splashes of greenery.
+Plants and flowers soften and unite a display.